eclipse-kura/kura/_posts/admin/2017-05-09-directory-layout.md

 In this example, the logger level is set to DEBUG only for the **net.admin** bundle.
 Additional, more specific, properties may be defined as required for your particular logging needs.
 The logger levels are hierarchical, so that those in a deeper level of the hierarchy will apply; otherwise, the more general logger level will override them.

 Once the logger levels are modified as needed and the **log4j.xml** configuration file is saved, Kura automatically loads the new configuration.
-By default Kura check the file every 30 seconds.
+By default Kura checks the file every 30 seconds.